rust-lang/blog.rust-lang.org/content/Rust-1.89.0.md

 }
 ```

-Similar to the rules for when `_` is permitted as a type, `_` is not permitted as an argument to const generics when in a signature:
+Similar to the rules for when `_` is permitted as a type, `_` is now permitted as an argument to const generics when in a signature:

 ```rust
 // This is not allowed